 - Oven-roasting Coffee Beans

-We will roast ours with the home coffee roaster method.
+I will roast with the home coffee roaster method.

 What you’ll need:

 - Roasting machine

 Step 2: Set the Oven to Preheating and Start Roasting the Beans

 If you’re using an air popper, then preheat it to 400 degrees Fahrenheit.
 If you’re using an electric popper, then plug it in and set it to 400 degrees Fahrenheit.

 When using an air popper, start slowly (about 10 seconds per batch) until you hear your first crack.
 Then increase the speed to about 30 seconds per batch until the desired brownish-black color is reached.

 When using an electric popper, just leave it on at full speed for 4-6 minutes after hearing the first crack or until the desired color is reached.
 Keep the beans inside the oven for at least 11 minutes before turning it off.